Skip to content

 Best for: Large knowledge bases where not all context is relevant.

-Streams generation without envelope.
-After each sentence, CRP fact-matches against the warm store.
-If relevant NEW facts are found, injects them mid-stream.
+Streams generation while CRP fact-matches against the warm store.
+If relevant NEW facts are found, they are injected into subsequent context windows.

 )